rjkviegas/course/individual_challenges/README.md

 ### Structure of the week

-Each day, you'll work solo to complete a different technical challenge.
-We'll also do quick code reviews and retros on each tech test.
+This week, you'll work solo to complete different technical challenges.
+A self assessment form will help you reflect on the quality of your code, and coaches will review your code once you believe you have achieved professional quality.

-You'll also come up with ideas for final projects and your coach will announce your final projects teams.
+On Friday, you'll also come up with ideas for final projects.

 ### Processes

 This week is especially good for focusing on the question, "am I a better developer than I was yesterday?"

-There are three tech tests this week.
+There are up to three tech tests this week.
 This means you can start from scratch three times.
 It means you can reflect on what was good and what was bad three times.
 And it means you can try new things to improve three times.

 ### Code reviews from your coach